single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 [Module Federation](https://dev.to/marais/webpack-5-and-module-federation-4j1i) is a webpack-specific technique for sharing [build-time modules](#in-browser-versus-build-time-modules).
 It involves each microfrontend bundling all of its dependencies, even the shared ones.
 This means that there are multiple copies of each shared dependency - one per microfrontend.
 In the browser, the first copy of the shared dependency will be downloaded, but subsequent microfrontends will reuse that shared dependency without downloading their copy of it.

-Note that Module Federation is a new feature (at the time of this writing) and requires that you use webpack@>=5 (currently in beta).
+Note that Module Federation is a new feature (at the time of this writing) and requires that you use webpack@>=5.
 It is still an evolving technology.

 single-spa is a way of structuring your routes for microfrontends.
 Module Federation is a performance technique for microfrontends.
 They complement each other well and can be used together.
 Here is a [YouTube video](https://www.youtube.com/watch?v=wxnwPLLIJCY) by a community member that talks about using single-spa and module federation together.